larrystudios/yasiki-garden-blog/nopply-deleted-his-discord-account.md

 An admin [announced](https://discord.com/channels/920199448603275274/920210265889460254/924662719225925703) that on 31 December 2021, there will be a New Year celebration, which after that there will be a #PrayForNopply event too.

 We will keep you updated regularly through this blog post.

+## UPDATE : NOPPLY IS BACK

+On 29 December 2021, Nopply's Discord account has been restored, although he's still inactive.